 Follow the example below just like before and take your time!
 Draw every Letter very carefully and have fun with it!

 After you are done.
 Draw the letters, you had the most trouble with again, until they look good.
 And then, you can start by writing your first sentences with capital letters until the page is full.
 Now, you are done.
 You officially learned your first complete Script!

 The Fraktur Script

 The Fraktur Script is very similar to the Blackletter.
-The main difference being, that the Fraktur script has a bit more fluent lines and harsher angles than the Blackletter Script.
+The main difference is, that the Fraktur script has more fluent lines and harsher angles than the Blackletter Script.

 Here is the free Fraktur Script worksheet.